Canada Life: Canada Life Financial Corporation

 Canada Life began operations in the United Kingdom in 1903.
+Chesnara acquired the UK bonds and legacy pensions business of Canada Life in December 2024.

 Parent companies

 Great-West Lifeco is a joint-stock corporation traded on the Toronto Stock Exchange and owns 100% of The Great-West Life Assurance Company.
 Power Financial Corporation (PFC) is the majority stake-holder and owns 72% of Great-West Lifeco, the only one of those finance companies to be a member of the stock exchange composite index.
 Other operating companies include Irish Life, Great-West Financial, and Putnam Investments.

 In 2003, Great-West Lifeco acquired Canada Life Financial, which later emerged, along with Great-West Life Assurance Company, for US$4.7 billion.
 Great-West Life sold its health insurance US division to Cigna for US$1.5 billion in a deal announced on November 26, 2007.
 Great-West was seeking to expand into the western United States.

 Merger and consolidation

 In 2019, Great-West Lifeco consolidated its three brands in Canada as "Canada Life".
 In April 2019, Great-West Life merged with its sister companies London Life and Canada Life into the single brand of Canada Life.
 The rebrand took place in 2020, with Canada Life having 10,500 employees.
 The Canada Life amalgamation received approval from the Canadian government in November 2019.
 They officially begin operating as The Canada Life Assurance Company on January 1, 2020.
 Canada Life is based in Toronto, Ontario at the historic Canada Life Building on University Avenue.

 Employees of the merged companies work from five regional offices in Winnipeg, London, Toronto, Montreal and Regina.
 Paul A. Mahon is president.
 Canada Life is on the Canada's Top 100 Employers and Top 100 Employers for Young people lists.